What's in this article?

 Wells Fargo

-Well Fargo has a modern, user-friendly homepage, with its own section for updated mortgage rates and an educational blog.
+Wells Fargo’s mortgage homepage is modern and user-friendly.
+It has a section for updated mortgage rates and an educational blog.

 New American Funding

-You’ll notice the green boxes that say “Buy a House” or “Refinance.”
+You’ll notice the buttons that say “Buy a House” or “Refinance.”
 These lead paths generate a lot of clicks out of curiosity and are less imposing than a contact form that asks for personal information.

 Carrington Mortgage